Feo's Stuff HORROR / THRILLER /

 "Damn!" says the henchman.
 And nobody reaches for a plug, a telephone cord, anything.

 But wait!
 That leaves out the possibility for drama!
 If they throw the emergency switch that blows all the circuits, we can fry the scanner's mind!
-Unfortunately, the computer geek has to have WRITTEN PERMISSION from the chief of the corporation to blow the computer.
+Unfortunately, the computer geek has to have WRITTEN PERMISSION from the chief of the corporation to blow the computer1.

 So, we have more drama as the henchman pulls his gun on the tech geeks and says "Here's your permission!"
-Cheesy and cliché.

 And that's not the least of them!
 The others would give away parts of the plot, which I feel I should, out of some sense of decency, keep from revealing here lest you decide to actually go out and rent this film if only for the sake of seeing a cult favorite.